zappajs/zappajs/docs/reference.md

 Builds an app with express/socket.io, based on the function you provided.

-The function you provided will be called with the value of `this`/`@` set to an object with all the attributes described in the **root scope** section.
+The function you provided will be called with the value of `this`/`@` set to an object with all the attributes described in the [**root scope**](#root-scope) section.

-You might also provide an object containing options, see their description in the following section.
+You might also provide an object containing options: see their description in the following section.

 Returns the **root scope**.